MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ## Kusto Query Language overview

-The Kusto Query Language (KQL) is used to write queries and retrieve data in Azure Data Explorer.
-A KQL query consists of one or more query statements separated by a semicolon and returns data in tabular or graphical format.
+The [Kusto Query Language (KQL)](./kusto/query/index.md) is used to write queries in Azure Data Explorer.
+A KQL query consists of one or more query statements and returns data in tabular or graphical format.

 There are three types of query statements: tabular expression statements, let statements, and set statements.
-In this tutorial, we'll mainly focus on tabular expression statements but will also briefly cover let statements, which allow us to use variables in queries.
+In this tutorial, we'll mainly focus on tabular expression statements but will also briefly cover let statements, which will allow us to use variables in queries.

 ### Tabular expression statements

 A tabular expression statement is a type of query that manipulates data in tables or tabular datasets.
-It consists of one or more operators, which are separated by a pipe (`|`) and process the data sequentially.
+These statements consists of one or more operators, which are separated by a pipe (`|`), and process the data sequentially.
 Each operator starts with a tabular input and returns a tabular output.

 The order of the operators is important, as the data flows from one operator to the next and is transformed at each step.
 Think of it like a funnel where the data starts as an entire table and is refined as it passes through each operator, until you're left with a final output at the end.